Comic book superheroes too fat, too thin to be healthy, research finds

-NEW YORK, May 2 (Thomson Reuters Foundation) - Superheroes like the Avengers’ Thor and Black Widow may look strong and fit for fighting evil, but they are either too fat or too skinny to be healthy, according to new research.
+NEW YORK (Thomson Reuters Foundation) - Superheroes like the Avengers’ Thor and Black Widow may look strong and fit for fighting evil, but they are either too fat or too skinny to be healthy, according to new research.

 Male superheroes on average are obese, while the females on average border on being underweight, according to a study of the body mass index (BMI) of their comic book depictions by scientists at Binghamton University and State University of New York Oswego.